hannahobi/DSA-CAPSTONE-PROJECT/README.md

 this project presents a comprehensive HR analysis dashboard for palmoria Group using Power BI.
 It provide insight of the workforce distribution, employee operfoemance, gender balance, bonus rate.
 ### Dashboard Goals
 * Gender distribution in the organization, distil to region amd department
-* show insight on rating based on gender
+* Show insight on rating based on gender
-* analyze
+* Analyse the company salary structure by gender pay gap
+* A regulation was adopted
+    - Does palmoria meets the requirement
+    - Show the payment distribution grouped by a band
+    - How many employee fall into the different band
+    - Visualize this by regions